ajufrancis/neutron-lan/modeling.md

                   < - - - - - - - - - - - - stderr

-Since I worked on mobile agent paradigm based on Java in the past, I have considered appliying the mobile-agent paradigm to neutron-lan.
-However, that approach must have a significant scaling problem and I have decided to take the approach described above.

 <pre>
 $ python nlan-ssh.py '*' --scp file1.py
 </pre>